KALMUS-Color-Toolkit/KALMUS/notebooks/README.md

 - Notebook Guide for how to interact with [Application Programming Interface](user_guide_for_kalmus_api.ipynb)
 - Notebook Guide for [Advanced usage](advanced_guide_for_kalmus_api.ipynb) of Application Programming Interface (how to create your own Barcode Visualization)
 - Markdown Guide for how to interact with [Command-line Interface](USAGE_COMMAND_LINE_UI.md)

+# For general audience
+We provide the markdown version of user guides for kalmus' Command-line interface and Graphic user interface.
+The rendered markdown tutorials can be read directly on the GitHub.

+**Content:**
+- Markdown Guide for how to interact with [Graphic User Interface](USAGE_GRAPHIC_USER_INTERFACE.md)
+- Markdown Guide for how to interact with [Command-line Interface](USAGE_COMMAND_LINE_UI.md)